CanopyLang/tree-sitter-canopy/README.md

 ## Want to help?

-Help writing some tests or simply find valid elm files, that fail parsing.
+Help writing some tests or simply find valid canopy (.can) or elm (.elm) files, that fail parsing.
 Test are located in the `test` folder and separated in parser tests and highlighting tests.